Heterochromia Treatment with laser – Causes of Heterochromia

 Abnormal iris darkness

-Deposition of substance
+Deposition of substance in eyes

 Siderosis is the deposition of iron in the ocular tissues caused by a penetrating injury and a retained intraocular foreign body containing iron.